DataDog/integrations-extras/stormforge/README.md

 ### Events

-The StormForge integration creates an event for:
+The StormForge integration creates events for:
-- application updates
+- Application updates
-- recommendations that are applied
+- Recommendations that have been applied

 ### Service Checks